 A touching tale of a family broken by violence and how we can process grief, Blue is an emotional powerhouse of an opera that’s not to be missed.
 If you like a tearjerker with a heart, we think you’ll love the opera Blue.

-From musical theatre influences to the background of the opera, read up on Blue before our production comes to the London Coliseum from 20 April – 4 May 2023.
+From musical theatre influences to the background of the opera, read up on Blue in our introductory guide.

 From Broadway to Opera House